Well-posedness for the classical Stefan problem and the zero surface tension limit: Local well-posedness for the classical Stefan problem

-Recalling that $J_{\kappa}\approx1$ for short times, to the leading order in $\kappa$ the above expression shows that $q$ is negative on $\Gamma$ since $q,_2<0$.
-Therefore, the regularization~(\ref{eq:bdryreg}) with $\beta\equiv0$ is consistent with the Hopf's lemma which tells us that the negativity of $q$ inside the domain $\Omega$ implies $q,_2<0$ on the boundary. \end{remark} \begin{remark} We introduce the regularization~(\ref{eq:bdryreg}) to circumvent a technical difficulty of closing the energy estimates at the level of highest-in-time differentiated problem.
-The problem arises from the commutation of the horizontal convolution operator in terms of the schematic form:
+\begin{remark}[The regularization~\eqref{eq:bdryreg}] The approximate $\kappa$-problem uses horizontal convolution by layers together with carefully chosen artificial viscosity terms.
+This approximation scheme provides a simple existence theory for the $\kappa$-problem while maintaining the nonlinear energy structure. \end{remark} \begin{remark} We introduce the regularization~(\ref{eq:bdryreg}) to circumvent a technical difficulty of closing the energy estimates at the level of highest-in-time differentiated problem.
+The problem arises from the commutation of the horizontal convolution operator appearing in the terms of the following schematic form:

-where $\mathcal{T}$ is a lower order term.
-Of course, when performing a-priori estimates, such an issue does not arise. \end{remark} \begin{remark}[Compatibility conditions] In order for the solution $(q,h)$ to~(\ref{eq:reg}) to be continuously differentiable with respect to $t$ at time $t=0$, we must ensure that suitable compatibility conditions on the initial temperature $\qn$ hold.
-Due to the introduction of $\kappa^2\beta(t,x')$ term in~(\ref{eq:bdryreg}), the compatibility conditions for the $\kappa$-regularized problem turn out to be exactly the same as~(\ref{eq:comp}) and~(\ref{eq:comp2}) (holding for $\qn^{\kappa}$ instead of $\qn$). \end{remark} \begin{theorem}[Smooth solutions to the $ \kappa $-problem] For $ \kappa >0$ fixed, there is a time $T_ \kappa $ depending on $ \kappa $, such that there exists a unique solution $q= q( \kappa )$ to (\ref{eq:reg}) on the time interval $[0,T_ \kappa ]$.
-Because of the compatibility conditions~(\ref{eq:comp}) -~(\ref{eq:cctop}), the solution satisfies